Effect-TS/rpc/docs/http/index.ts.md

 ## From "@effect/rpc-http/Client"

-Re-exports all named exports from the "@effect/rpc-http/Client" module as "Client".
+Re-exports all named exports from the "@effect/rpc-http/Client" module as `Client`.

 **Signature**